asidhu11702/ansible-nginx-node-mongodb/README.md

 # Deploying nginx, node, mongoDB using Ansible #

 In this example, we build on top of the solution where we deployed Ansible to a Linux cluster using custom script extensions.
-You can see that solution [here.](https://bitbucket.org/architech/azure-custom-script-extensions).
+You can see that solution [here.](https://github.com/jungho/azure-custom-script-extensions).
 Note, going forward we will be using the CentOS distro as that is what we will be using for all projects.

 Now that ssh authentication has been configured across the control and target hosts, we are now going to demonstrate the following:

-1. setting up ssh authentication with Bitbucket.
+1. setting up ssh authentication with Bitbucket or Github.
 This is required to checkout the playbooks and the node application we are going to deploy.
 2. use Ansible to configure nginx, node, and mongoDB on the target host machines.
 3. Deploy the node app and run a simple test to demonstrate that everything is working ok.